Solar Panel Cost Guide in Troy, WI (2024 Update)

 What is the average cost of installing solar panels in Troy?

-Can you get solar panels for free in Troy?
+Are solar panels free in Troy?

 Does Troy have a net metering program?

-The exact number of solar panels you need depends on your household energy usage and the amount of sunlight your roof gets.
+The exact number of solar panels you need depends on your household energy usage and how much sunlight your roof gets.
 You can look at your energy bills for the past year to get an idea of the solar system size you'll need.
 The average household has to get between 20 and 35 panels to account for their typical energy usage.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.